As dog owners, we often take our pet’s veterinary care for granted.

 - THC is certainly mind-altering for dogs, and not in a good way.
 Dogs who ingest THC often become quite anxious, and the drug’s effects often last for days at a time.

-- Anecdotally, some owners have feel that Cannabis has helped their pet, but more research is necessary, and owners are wise to consult their vet before using it to treat their dog’s ailments.
+- Anecdotally, some owners feel that Cannabis has helped their pet, but more research is necessary, and owners are wise to consult their vet before using it to treat their dog’s ailments.

 Is Cannabis a Viable Medicine?